Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Reading Solar Panel Specs Voc Isc Vmp

-On the back of every solar panel is a sticker with a lot of numbers.
-Ignoring these numbers is the fastest way to blow up your charge controller or start a fire.
+On the back of every solar panel is a silver sticker packed with acronyms and numbers.
+Ignoring these numbers is the fastest way to blow up your expensive MPPT charge controller or, worse, start a fire.

 1. Pmax (Maximum Power)

-• What it is: The voltage the panel produces when nothing is connected to it (wires are "open").
+• What it is: The voltage the panel produces when it is sitting in the sun but nothing is connected to it (the circuit is "open").

-• Why it matters: This is the maximum voltage the panel can ever produce.
+• Why it matters: This is the absolute maximum voltage the panel can ever push into your system.

 3. Isc (Short Circuit Current)

-• Why it matters: This is the maximum current the panel can produce.
-You use this number to size your fuses and wires.
+• Why it matters: This is the absolute maximum current the panel can produce.
+You use the Isc number to size your inline fuses and your copper wire gauge.

 4. Vmp (Voltage at Maximum Power)

-• What it is: The voltage the panel runs at when it is actually charging your battery efficiently (under load).
+• What it is: The voltage the panel operates at when it is actually connected to a load and charging your battery efficiently.

 5. Imp (Current at Maximum Power)